|Kawasaki Heavy Industries & CSR Sifang C151C|

 Twelve trainsets comprising six cars each were procured, manufactured from 2017 to 2019 by Kawasaki Heavy Industries and CSR Sifang in Qingdao, China.

-Contract 151C (C151C) for the supply of 12 trainsets for the North South and East West Lines was initiated to complement the Tuas West Extension of the East West Line, as well as the addition of capacity on both lines.
+Contract 151C (C151C) for the supply of 12 trainsets for the North South and East West Lines was initiated to complement the Tuas West Extension of the East West Line, as well as the forecasted additional capacity of both lines after the completion of the CBTC resignalling project, which would allow trains to operate at closer intervals.

 Awarded to a consortium of Kawasaki Heavy Industries and CSR Qingdao Sifang at an approximate value of S$136.8 million in September 2015, these trains were built in Qingdao, China.
 Despite offering the highest price among three tenderers, the lowest being S$134.6 million from CSR Zhuzhou, the consortium was chosen for the contract, likely to facilitate parts commonality with the 480 vehicles (80 trainsets) previously delivered by the consortium under Contract C151A and Contract C151B.